Mitsubishi UFJ pledges net zero emissions in finance portfolio by 2050

-Sustainable BusinessMitsubishi UFJ pledges net zero emissions in finance portfolio by 2050

-Japan's biggest lender, Mitsubishi UFJ Financial Group (MUFG) (8306.T) said it will aim for net zero emissions in its finance portfolio by 2050, responding to pressure to align its business with the targets set in the Paris Agreement on climate change.
+TOKYO (Reuters) - Japan’s biggest lender, Mitsubishi UFJ Financial Group (MUFG) said it will aim for net zero emissions in its finance portfolio by 2050, responding to pressure to align its business with the targets set in the Paris Agreement on climate change.

 The bank will also join the United Nations’ Net-Zero Banking Alliance and be the first Japanese lender to do so, it said in a statement.